magicalbob/updateawskeys/README.md

         UPDATE_DEFAULT  defaults to false.
 If set to true default key is changed to the new one, even if DO_SECTION was used to run the aws cli.

+        INSECURE_AWS    defaults to false.
+If set to true, includes aws cli option --no-verify-ssl.

 build & run
 ===========